kgraefe/pidgin-birthday-reminder/README.md

     make
     sudo make install

-**Note:** If you installed Pidgin through your network manager, you need to install it into `/usr` in most cases (default is `/usr/local`).
+**Note:** If you installed Pidgin through your package manager, you need to install it into `/usr` in most cases (default is `/usr/local`).
 Use `./configure --prefix=/usr` in this case.